varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 - The SHAPE moves as a unit

 **Tip 4: Use "Anchor Fingers" When Possible**
-- Em â†’ E major: Middle and ring fingers stay (only index moves!)
+- Em → E major: Middle and ring fingers stay (only index moves!)
 - This is much easier than moving all three fingers
 - Look for these opportunities